New York Weekend: Parks, Gardens, and Public Space

 My sense of flea markets is that... they are usually yucky and overpriced with very few exceptions.
 Brooklyn Flea was definitely well within my generalization, but I was happy to try some of the delicious food from the nearby food-carts...
 I had a slow-cooked beef sandwich and Jed had a veggie dosa.
 Other than that, there were some froufy vintage wares and a lot of hipsters.

-After this somewhat early lunch, we took the train to Manhattan for our main goal of the day: the High Line by DS&R + James Corner Field Operations.
 I had some vague thought that since it was the end of October, the high line would be empty of people and the golden/red plantings would be purely displayed with people-free surroundings for my photographing pleasure.
 Not so.
 Not so by a long shot.
 The place was absolutely packed.
 I'm not even sure I would want to come in the summer because of how many people there were.

 The high line is great in many ways, and a totally wonderful landscape project that shows how nature can be introduced in urban settings on reclaimed infrastructure.
 It's also clearly functioning as a public space for many, but it must be admitted that the average High-Line visitors seemed to be... mainly white rich people.
 Just saying.

 After walking the entire length, I nearly convinced Jed and myself that we should pay the $27 and go up the Empire state building.
 One look at the lineup though, changed our minds and we decided to walk to the Rockefeller centre instead.
 After establishing that we wouldn't be able to get up that tower either, we decided to go to the Guggenheim Museum.
 Not before arguing the price of a pretzel down to $2 from 3 from a street vendor who may very well come to break my kneecaps one day.